OdessaR/android-runner/README.md

 # GoGreen Experiment Replication Package
-This repository indends to be the Replication Package for the Green-Lab experiment with the title _What is the impact of memoization on the energy efficiency of mobile web apps?_ which was contucted at the Vrije Universiteit Amsterdam 2020.
+This repository intends to be the Replication Package for the Green-Lab experiment with the title _What is the impact of memoization on the energy efficiency of mobile web apps?_ which was contucted at the Vrije Universiteit Amsterdam 2020.
 The actual report is available [here](https://github.com/OdessaR/android-runner/blob/master/documentation/GoGreen_Report.pdf).

 ## Structure